Working Through COVID-19 Together

 The Role of the Board Chair During a Crisis

 Adam Schmitt, Gilbert Probst & Michael Tushman, MIT Sloan Management Review, April 28, 2020

 Complementary roles, strategic alignment, and chemistry between the chair and CEO are crucial to the long-term survival of a company during a crisis.
-When a crisis like COVID-19 hits and the organization’s CEO transforms into Chief Crisis Officer, the chairperson may be unsure how to strike the right work balance.
+When a crisis like COVID-19 hits and the organisation’s CEO transforms into Chief Crisis Officer, the chairperson may be unsure how to strike the right work balance.
 It is crucial that the board monitors the crisis response of senior executives, but it also risks creating response delays and bottlenecks.
-The chairperson’s objective to preserve future strategic options for growth might be difficult when the organization’s short-term survival is on the line.
+The chairperson’s objective is to preserve future strategic options for growth might be difficult when the organization’s short-term survival is on the line.
 Frictions can also arise if the chairperson and CEO have conflicting views on crisis response measures.
-MIT Sloan Review state: “…the interactions between the chairperson and the CEO to establish decision rules, guidelines, expectations, agendas, and communication strategies are an essential and often underestimated success factor for leading organizations through a crisis.”
+MIT Sloan Review state: “…the interactions between the chairperson and the CEO to establish decision rules, guidelines, expectations, agendas, and communication strategies are an essential and often underestimated success factor for leading organisations through a crisis.”
 MIT explore how chairpersons interpret their role during a crisis.

 To read more go to MIT Sloan Management Review

 Shift Your Organization from Panic to Purpose